 Triple deckers made up half of all building construction between 1890 and 1900 in Worcester.
 Of the 6,000 built, 4,000 remain, and as late as 1972 they housed one-third of the city’s 100,000 residents.

 The National Register of Historic Places lists many Worcester triple deckers, such as the Ludwig Anderson house built in 1896.
 Anderson, a grocer, first owned the triple decker on Vernon Hill.
-There Swedish immigrants moved to work in nearby steel wire mills.
-His first tenants included two Swedish families headed by a machinist and a woodworker.
+Swedish immigrants moved there to work in nearby steel wire mills.
+Anderson’s first tenants included two Swedish families headed by a machinist and a woodworker.
 Later tenants included wireworkers, machinists, a clerk, a chauffeur and a toolmaker.

 Not everyone in Worcester – or elsewhere, for that matter – fell in love with the triple decker.
 In 1900, the Worcester Board of Trade called the triple decker ‘a blot on the landscape.’
 It towered, ‘like an enormous dry-goods box on our sightly hills.’